 The chef behind Harlem hit Field Trip spends his days exploring the world of rice from Africa, to the American South to India and beyond for the bowls he serves at his restaurant.
 But when it comes to Thanksgiving, he’s hankering for pasta.
 “Your grandma’s mac and cheese—you know, that five-cheese, super gooey and caramelized on the top—there’s something about it that just makes Thanksgiving seem so whole,” Johnson says.
 “And mac and cheese the next day tastes better than the first day.”

 Sarah Grueneberg, Hash Brown Casserole

-This year, Grueneberg isn’t just making her family favorites for herself, but for anyone who wants them in the Chicagoland area too.
-She’s doing some take-and-bake offerings from her West Loop restaurant Monteverde that include her grandma Lillian’s whole stuffed cabbage and a cheesy hash brown casserole with a buttery Corn Flake topping.
+The chef behind Chicago’s hit West Loop restaurant Monteverde loves a cheesy hash brown casserole with a buttery Corn Flake topping.
 “My Aunt B is the queen of the casserole and always follows the rules of the Casserole Gods: You can never have too much butter and one must always top with something golden, crunchy and delicious!”
+Gruenberg exclaims.

 Chris Shepherd, Smoked Oyster Dressing